By Atul Mishra Last Updated:

 Jamun is a rich source of iron.
-It is this iron content which purifies your blood, thereby keeping your skin clean and beautiful.
+It is this iron content that purifies your blood, thereby keeping your skin clean and beautiful.
 Also, the iron in it helps in increasing the haemoglobin.
 The fruit is known to cure menstrual problems as well.
 It is so because the iron content makes up for the blood loss, thus keeping women healthy.

 Because of its amazing medicinal properties, Jamun is highly recommended if a person feels that his immunity is decreasing day by day.
 Do you get cold and cough often?
 Do you suffer from mild or high fever often?
 Do you often have to see a doctor for tonsillitis?
 Then just take some Jamun pulp, mix it with honey and amla, and eat the paste or dink with water.

 Yes!
 Jamun is the best fruit if you want a healthy heart for yourself.
 With the increasing pollution everywhere, Jamun becomes a must-be-taken-daily ingredient in your diet.
 Because of its richness in potassium, Jamun is very beneficial in treating heart diseases like high blood pressure, strokes and high cholesterol levels.

 Jamun is very effective for your skin.
 From treating acne to removing blackheads, jamun guarantees you a healthy and glowing skin.
 This is how you prepare jamun face pack: